-Unfortunately, there are not many local taxi offering from Johor Bahru to Mersing Jetty or Tanjung Gemok Jetty service as most of them only provide taxi service within Johor Bahru area.
+Unfortunately, there are not many local taxies offering from Johor Bahru to Mersing Jetty or Tanjung Gemok Jetty service as most of them only provide taxi service within Johor Bahru area.

 Here’s the bad news – There are no longer direct flights provided from Singapore or Kuala Lumpur.
-However, if you are planning to take a flight to Tioman Island, you may do so from Senai Airport located at Johor or from Subang Airport at Selangor.
+However, if you are planning to take a flight to Tioman Island, you may do so from Subang Airport at Selangor.

-In fact, only Systematic Aviation Services (SAS) air provides this less than 2-hour ultra short haul flight from Subang or Senai to the island.
+In fact, only Systematic Aviation Services (SAS) air provides this less than 2-hour short-haul flight from Subang to the island.

 Singapore To Tioman Island By Ferry

-The ferry service, while not the fastest, is the most convenient way of getting to Tioman from the mainland.
-This ferry service is government owned and thus the costs are quite affordable.
+The ferry service, while not the fastest, is the most convenient way of getting to Tioman from Mersing Jetty and Tanjung Gemok Jetty.
+These ferry service are government owned & private owned.
+Both costs are quite affordable.

 And here’s some advice, if you’re planning to go with your pet: Don’t!
 The ferry being a public service, there is always the problem of congestion to deal with but this should not worry you, it’s all part of the fun.

 Basically, the journey is a two-part affair where you have to first get to Mersing Jetty or Tanjung Gemok Jetty by either private car or bus then board a ferry to Tioman from the ferry port there.
-The ferry ride normally takes 2 hours or less, if the conditions are favorable, and they are for the most part.
+The ferry ride normally takes 2 hours or less, if the conditions are favourable.

 Also read: How To Get To Rawa Island From Singapore

 Tioman is certainly not short of recreational facilities, resorts in particular.
-Let’s check out some of our hot pick!
+Let’s check out some of our hot picks!

 1. Japamala Resort By Samadhi

-This is another decent hotel with nice scenic views of the sea and next to the amazing beaches, supporting scuba diving and snorkeling, completing with good services.
+With nice scenic views of the sea and next to the amazing beaches, supporting scuba diving and snorkeling, completing with good services.
 This resort is the place to be!

-And you don’t have to be a diver, the Resort has some pretty good spa and massage treatments done by equally beautiful and friendly staff.
+They offer some pretty good spa and massage treatments done by equally beautiful and friendly staff too!

 2. Berjaya Tioman Resort

-This resort is built on the pristine beaches of Tioman creating a perfect location for diving and snorkeling.
-The beautiful scenery and sea view gives an amazing backdrop for weddings and other events and combined with dining and leisure facilities.
+Built on the pristine beaches of Tioman creating a perfect location for Tioman diving and snorkeling, as an amazing backdrop for weddings and other events and combined with dining and leisure facilities.

 3. Paya Beach Resort